top of page

 Trey served as President of the SVNA until he and his family moved to Virginia in 2021.
 His impact on our community is truly hard to overstate, and we're all grateful for his efforts.
 Thanks, Trey!

 Trey Bornmann founded the SVNA in 2016 and then went on to establish the Mountain View Mobile Home Alliance (MVMHA) in 2017.

 The five-member SVNA Board is elected annually.
-This year we had an "Election by Acclamation," because all the officers ran unopposed.
+We have an "Election by Acclamation," if the officers run unopposed.